-The following selected financial data should be read together with our audited financial statements and the related notes and with "Management's Discussion and Analysis of Financial Condition and Results of Operations" which are included elsewhere in this Annual Report on Form 10-K. Our historical results are not necessarily indicative of results to be expected for any future period.
+The following selected financial data should be read together with our audited consolidated financial statements and the related notes and with "Management's Discussion and Analysis of Financial Condition and Results of Operations" which are included elsewhere in this Annual Report on Form 10-K. Our historical results are not necessarily indicative of results to be expected for any future period.

-The statements of income data for each of the years ended December 31, 2016, 2015, and 2014, the balance sheet data as of December 31, 2016 and 2015, and the operating data relating to Adjusted EBITDA and non-GAAP income per diluted share for each of the years ended December 31, 2016, 2015 and 2014 have been derived from our audited annual consolidated financial statements, which are included in this Annual Report on Form 10-K.
+The statements of income data for each of the years ended December 31, 2017, 2016, and 2015, the balance sheet data as of December 31, 2017 and 2016, and the operating data relating to Adjusted EBITDA and non-GAAP income per diluted share for each of the years ended December 31, 2017, 2016, and 2015 have been derived from our audited consolidated financial statements, which are included in this Annual Report on Form 10-K.

-The statements of income data for the years ended December 31, 2013 and 2012, the balance sheet data as of December 31, 2014, 2013 and 2012, and the operating data relating to Adjusted EBITDA and non-GAAP income per diluted share for each of the years ended December 31, 2013 and 2012 have been derived from our audited annual consolidated financial statements which are not included in this Annual Report on Form 10-K, but which have been included in prior Annual Reports on Form 10-K filed with the SEC.
+The statements of income data for the years ended December 31, 2014 and 2013, the balance sheet data as of December 31, 2015, 2014 and 2013, and the operating data relating to Adjusted EBITDA and non-GAAP income per diluted share for each of the years ended December 31, 2014 and 2013 have been derived from our audited consolidated financial statements which are not included in this Annual Report on Form 10-K, but which have been included in prior Annual Reports on Form 10-K filed with the SEC.